10 Delicious Breweries, Wineries, and Distilleries to Know About

 Visit the shop for a howler (32 oz), growler, keg, or some tallboys, or visit the tap room to relax with a fresh pint and maybe even catch some live music or a class on beer making.
 The tap room hosts tons of events including celebrations for Oktoberfest, St. Patrick's Day, and Valentine’s Day, or book the space for your own special event—they do weddings and birthdays, too.
 The tap room offers light snacks, and patrons can also bring their own food.

 After the demise of Doran’s Brewery in the early 2000s, Timmins was a city without a brewery.
 Now it’s got two.
-Full Beard Brewing (est. 2017) and Compass Brewing (est. March 2018) have brought craft beer back to the city in a big way—and luckily for locals and visitors alike, both operations have inviting tasting rooms where you can relax and sample their wares.
+Full Beard Brewing (est. 2017) has brought craft beer back to the city in a big way—and luckily for locals and visitors alike, the brewery has an inviting tasting rooms where you can relax and sample their wares.

-While flagship brews at Full Beard include a crisp pale ale called Five O’Clock Shadow and cream ales like Bearded Prospector.
-It also offers some fun, creative seasonal brews including a spruce tip pale ale, a “breakfast cereal” blonde made with Frosted Flakes, and a coconut stout.
+Flagship brews at Full Beard include a crisp pale ale called Five O’Clock Shadow and cream ales like Bearded Prospector and it also offers some fun, creative seasonal brews including a spruce tip pale ale, a “breakfast cereal” blonde made with Frosted Flakes, and a coconut stout.
 Sour beer lovers can check out the brand’s Twisted Whiskers series—its strawberry rhubarb pie sour is made with local strawberries from Aidie Creek Gardens.

 The tasting room at Full Beard is open until 9 pm every night.
 Patrons can have a beer and watch the brewing operation in action.
 Cans, kegs, and growlers are all available from the on-site shop.